 The wrathful combination of Vajrapani, (representing the Power of the Buddhas), Hayagriva (representing the Compassion of all the Buddhas in this wrathful form of Chenrezig) and King Garuda (representing the wisdom of all the Buddhas) is well known for removing illnesses and harmful spirits.

-- For more on the individual deities, see sections below.
+- For more on the individual deities, see the sections below.

 HEALTH NOTE AND DISCLAIMER